Jahia/widen-asset-picker/doc/en/picker.md

 By default, the store exposes the context, so the property can be accessed where you want.

 > Note: here we provide new property to the front React webapp.
 To use this new property in the EDP you must
-> update the [WidenProviderConfig.java] java interface to map your new property.
+> update the [WidenProviderConfig.java] interface to map your new property.

 The properties
 in the [widen_provider.cfg][mount.cfg] are considered global by the picker webapp, that means all instances